TreeStore

 • mode (str, optional) – File mode (‘r’, ‘w’, ‘a’).
 Default is ‘a’.

 • tmpdir (str or None, optional) – Temporary directory to use when working with .b2z files.
-If None, a system temporary directory will be managed.
+If None, a temporary directory is created in the same directory as the .b2z file, so that unpacked data stays on the same filesystem.
 Default is None.

 • cparams (dict or None, optional) – Compression parameters for the internal embed store.
 If None, the default Blosc2 parameters are used.